Assistant Professor of Biochemistry, Biophysics and Structural BiologyLab Homepage: http://parklab.mcb.berkeley.edu/

-We are interested in molecular mechanisms of membrane proteins that mediate transport of ions and molecules across lipid bilayers.
+My group is interested in understanding molecular mechanisms of membrane proteins that mediate transport of ions and molecules across lipid bilayers.
 Selective and regulated transport by these channels and transporters underlies many important processes in all living cells, such as import and export of nutrients and electrolytes across cell membranes, secretion of proteins and peptides, and generation of electric signals in neurons and muscle cells.

 To understand how these molecular machines work, we combine structural, biochemical, and biophysical approaches.
 Particularly we use cryo-electron microscopy (cryo-EM) to determine atomic structures of protein complexes.

-One of our research focuses is protein-conducting channels.
+The current major focus is on elucidating molecular mechanisms of protein-conducting channels.
 Many proteins move across membranes to be secreted from cells or to be imported into membrane-bound organelles such as endoplasmic reticulum (ER), peroxisomes, mitochondria, and plastids.
-These processes are mediated by classes of membrane protein complexes called protein-conducting channels, the best example of which is the Sec61/SecY complex in eukaryotic ER or prokaryotic plasma membranes (see reviews below).
-In addition, protein-conducting channels mediate insertion of transmembrane proteins into a lipid bilayer and retro-translocation of damaged proteins back to the cytosol for degradation.
+These processes are mediated by classes of membrane protein complexes called protein-conducting channels or protein translocases.
+In addition, these complexes also mediate insertion of transmembrane proteins into a lipid bilayer and retro-translocation of damaged or mistargeted proteins back to the cytosol for degradation.
 Protein translocation poses many fundamental yet poorly understood biological questions, such as how channels selectively recognize their substrate proteins, how they translocate large polypeptides while maintaining the membrane barrier for small molecules and ions, and how they enable directional polypeptide movement.
 In our lab, we would like to answer these important questions by biochemical and structural analysis.
 We aim to visualize structures of these channels in various functional states by cryo-EM and reconstitute the translocation processes with purified components to dissect their operating principles.
+We have recently determined high-resolution structures of the Sec complex, the post-translational protein translocation machinery in the ER, and the TOM complex, the protein import channel in the mitochondrial outer membrane.
+These studies provided important insights into how these channel complexes may engage with polypeptide substrates for translocation and how their activities are regulated.

 Park, E., Campbell E., MacKinnon R. (2017).
 Structure of a CLC-K chloride channel by cryo-electron microscopy.
 Nature.
 541:500-505.